demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     This is your private key, include the headers.

-5. Next, go to Azure Portal → App registrations → Select your app → Certificates & secrets → Certificates
+5. Next, go to Azure Portal → App registrations → Select your app → Certificates & secrets → Certificates.
 Click “Upload certificate”.

-    Select your public certificate, the file with the name MyXSOARApp.crt (not the .key file).
+6. Select your public certificate, the file with the name **MyXSOARApp.crt** (not the .key file).
+Click on "Add".

-    Click Add.

-6. Paste the private key and the certificate thumbprint to the instance configuration in XSOAR and click on "Test".
+7. Paste the private key and the certificate thumbprint to the instance configuration in XSOAR/XSIAM and click on "Test".

 ### Authorization Code flow